 What Is SEO?

-According to Moz, Search Engine Optimization (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
+According to Moz, Search Engine Optimization (SEO) is the practice of improving the appearance and positioning of web pages through organic search engine results.
 Let’s unpack that a little bit.
 Every website wants quality traffic.
 You want to attract visitors who are genuinely interested in the products and services you offer.

-Using Search Engine Optimation, you can attract more, quality traffic that you don’t have to pay for.
+Using Search Engine Optimization, you can attract more quality traffic that you don’t have to pay for.
 This sounds great, right?!
 Next, I’ll reinforce why you need to invest in SEO with numbers because I’m a nerd like that.

 Why Invest in SEO?

 Let’s get one thing out of the way.
 When talking search engines, Google is king.
-Over 72% of searches made worldwide are made on Google.
-Second is the Chinese search engine Baidu with just under 14% of searches.
+Approximately 63,000 searches are made every second on Google.
+Second is the Chinese search engine Baidu, with an average of six billion searches per day.
 If you take the top ten search engines, 2-10 add up to less than 50% of searches.
-So when optimizing your website for search engines, really what you are doing is optimizing your website for Google.
+So when optimizing your website for search engines, really, what you are doing is optimizing your website for Google.

 Google handles around 2 trillion searches per year.
-That is 63,000 searches PER SECOND.
-As of 2016, Google was aware of over 130 trillion web pages.
-Your website is one out of billions.
-What makes you think Google will show your website instead of a million other options?
+As of 2016.
+Your website is one out of billions; what makes you think Google will show your website instead of a billion other options?

 Google uses a proprietary algorithm that decides what websites to show for any given query.
 Therefore, when optimizing your website, you are essentially optimizing it for Google’s algorithm.
 There are only a handful of people in this universe who know exactly how the algorithm works.
 Google has made hints and comments about it, but rarely anything definitive.
 And to make things more complicated, they update the algorithm constantly.
 It’s estimated the algorithm is updated over 1,600 times every year.